 The health care provider will do a pelvic exam.
 The exam may show tenderness in the pelvic area.

 A pregnancy test and vaginal ultrasound will be done.

-Ectopic pregnancy is life threatening.
+Ectopic pregnancy may be life threatening.
 The pregnancy cannot continue to birth (term).
-The developing cells must be removed to save the mother's life.
+Effective treatment requires either medical treatment to end the pregnancy or surgical removal of the pregnancy.

 If the ectopic pregnancy has not ruptured, treatment may include:

 - Medicine that ends the pregnancy, along with close monitoring by your doctor

 You will need emergency medical help if the area of the ectopic pregnancy breaks open (ruptures).
 Rupture can lead to bleeding and shock.
 Treatment for shock may include: